mattheworiordan/capybara-screenshot/README.md

 This is a huge help when trying to diagnose a problem in your failing steps as you can view the source code and potentially how the page looked at the time of the failure.

+_Please note that Ruby 1.9 is required to use this Gem.
+For Ruby 1.8 support, please see the [capybara-screenshot Ruby 1.8 branch](https://github.com/mattheworiordan/capybara-screenshot/tree/ruby-1.8-support)_

 Installation
 -----